ritza-co/CodeCapsules/serverlessFirstSteps/6.CreatingLoginManager/sleeptrackerpt2.md

 First, we validate the user's input to ensure that a correctly formatted date has been provided and that the time given is not a negative number or larger than 24.
 If either value does not pass validation, we return a relevant error message from the function without writing to the database.
 Otherwise we continue.

 If a user has never entered any sleep data, we add a new `'date'` and `'time'` entry to the user's MongoDB entry with the date and time entered.
-Otherwise, we add the data they entered to their existing sleep data.
+Otherwise, we take the data they entered and add it to their existing sleep data.
 Finally, we update the user's MongoDB entry with `db.users.update_one`.

 We've implemented functionality for all three buttons.
 Now we need to modify the `main()` function to pass the current user's data to `main.html`.
 This will allow us to display their username on the page, and to graph their sleep data.
 Find the `main()` function and modify it like so: